Multi-factor authentication: Authentication factors

-An example of two-factor authentication is the withdrawing of money from an ATM; only the correct combination of a bank card (something the user possesses) and a PIN (something the user knows) allows the transaction to be carried out.
+An example of two-factor authentication is the withdrawing of money from an ATM; only the correct combination of a physically present bank card (something the user possesses) and a PIN (something the user knows) allows the transaction to be carried out.
 Two other examples are to supplement a user-controlled password with a one-time password (OTP) or code generated or received by an authenticator (e.g. a security token or smartphone) that only the user possesses.

-A third-party authenticator app enables two-factor authentication in a different way, usually by showing a randomly generated and constantly refreshing code which the user can use, rather than sending an SMS or using another method.
-A big benefit of these apps is that they usually continue to work even without an internet connection.
-Examples of third-party authenticator apps include Google Authenticator, Authy and Microsoft Authenticator; some password managers such as LastPass offer the service as well.
+An authenticator app enables two-factor authentication in a different way, by showing a randomly generated and constantly refreshing code, rather than sending an SMS or using another method.
+This code is a Time-based one-time password (a TOTP), and the authenticator app contains the key material that allows the generation of these codes.

 Knowledge

-Knowledge factors are a form of authentication.
+Knowledge factors ("something only the user knows") are a form of authentication.
 In this form, the user is required to prove knowledge of a secret in order to authenticate.

 A password is a secret word or string of characters that is used for user authentication.
 This is the most commonly used mechanism of authentication.
 Many multi-factor authentication techniques rely on passwords as one factor of authentication.
 Variations include both longer ones formed from multiple words (a passphrase) and the shorter, purely numeric, PIN commonly used for ATM access.
-Traditionally, passwords are expected to be memorized.
+Traditionally, passwords are expected to be memorized, but can also be written down on a hidden paper or text file.